 What is the Psychoanalytic Psychotherapy Clinic?

 The Psychoanalytic Psychotherapy Clinic offers Psychoanalytic Psychotherapy to adults aged 18+.
-The Clinic will open in County Donegal in 2019.
-It will serve Counties Donegal, Derry~Londonderry, and Tyrone.
+The Clinic will open in County Donegal in 2021.
+It will serve Counties Donegal, Derry~Londonderry and Tyrone.

-Noreen Giffney BA (Hons), PhD, MSc, Clin Dip, MIFPP, MNIIHR, MICP
+Noreen Giffney BA (Hons), PhD, MSc, Clin Dip, MIFPP, MNIIHR, MICP, MUKCP, MCPJA

 I am a Psychoanalytic Psychotherapist who has completed an accredited clinical training programme in Psychoanalytic Psychotherapy at Trinity College Dublin and in the Irish Institute of Psychoanalytic Psychotherapy.
-I am a fully-accredited clinical member of the Irish Forum for Psychoanalytic Psychotherapy, the Northern Ireland Institute of Human Relations, and the Psychoanalytic Section of the Irish Council for Psychotherapy, and the College for Psychoanalysis and Jungian Analysis in the United Kingdom Council for Psychotherapy, and abide by their codes of ethics.
+I am a fully-accredited clinical member of the Irish Forum for Psychoanalytic Psychotherapy, the Northern Ireland Institute of Human Relations, the Psychoanalytic Section of the Irish Council for Psychotherapy, and the College for Psychoanalysis and Jungian Analysis in the United Kingdom Council for Psychotherapy, and abide by their codes of ethics.